 That sounds simple, but when you get to the store there are many blues, reds, and yellows; it can get quite overwhelming.
 If you paint landscapes or figures you may need different colors, but overall I’d recommend starting from primaries that are not too opaque.
 Look for paint colors that are more transparent, they will be a little easier to mix.

 Many brands have the degree of opacity vs, transparency indicated on the tube.
 I give preference to the more transparent hues.

-One choice of limited palette to start: Alizarin Crimson, Ultramarine Blue and Cadmium Yellow Light.
-Like almost any oil painting palette, these are used along with white, usually Titanium or Titanium-Zinc.
+One option of limited palette to start: Alizarin Crimson, Ultramarine Blue and Cadmium Yellow Light.
+Like almost any oil painting palette, these are used along with white, usually Titanium (opaque) or Titanium-Zinc (less opaque) White.

 3. Which Brushes Do I Need for Oil Painting?